Azure/autorest.az/doc/faq.md

 ```

 ## How to set parameter to read az config value
-Cli support the command to read default value set by `az config`, we can use the following directive let generate command read from the config.
+Cli support the command to read default value set by `az configure --defaults key=value`, we can use the following directive let generate command read from the config.
 ```
 cli:
     cli-directive: